Northeastern University - Silicon Valley

 San Jose, CA 95138

-Hamidreza Jahanjou is a part-time lecturer at Northeastern University Silicon Valley.
-He completed his PhD at Khoury College of Computer Sciences, advised by Professor Rajmohan Rajaraman.
+Hamidreza Jahanjou is a part-time lecturer in the Khoury College of Computer Sciences at Northeastern University’s campus in Silicon Valley.
+He completed his PhD in Computer Sciences at Khoury College where he was advised by Professor Rajmohan Rajaraman.
 Hamid earned his master’s degree at Sharif University of Technology in Iran.
-He has collaborated with several faculty members in research and teaching, and his research focuses on solving computationally-difficult problems.
+He has collaborated with several faculty members in research and teaching within the field of theoretical computer science.